 Who We Are

 The University of Illinois Board of Trustees consists of 13 members, 11 who have official votes.
-Nine are appointed by the Governor for terms of six years, and three student trustees (one from each campus) are elected by referenda on their campuses for one-year terms.
+Nine are appointed by the Governor for terms of six years, and three student trustees (one from each university) are elected by referenda at their university for one-year terms.

 What We Do